jjuarez2902/BattleShip/README.md

-# BattleShip
+# Scrabble
-A backup repository for my BattleShip game, backend built using JavaScript :)
+A backup repository for my Scrabble game, backend built using JavaScript :)